Line geometry of pairs of second-order Hamiltonian operators and quasilinear systems: Alternating three-forms and projective-reciprocal invariance of the system

-Based on the results we recalled in the previous section, in this section, we prove that the pair \emph{operator-system} $(\mathcal{P},V)$ in $N$ components is in bijective correspondence with alternating three-forms in $N+2$ dimensions, and its the projective-reciprocal invariance.
+Based on the results we recalled in the previous section, here we prove that the pair \emph{operator-system} $(\mathcal{P},V)$ in $N$ components is in bijective correspondence with alternating three-forms in $N+2$ dimensions, { finally showing the projective-reciprocal invariance of the systems.}